Mpox virus detected in Pakistan, health authorities say

 With more than 1.5 per cent of Gaza's 2.4 million population killed during the war, many people have lost loved ones

-Pakistan has detected three patients with the mpox virus, the health department in Khyber Pakhtunkhwa province said on Friday.
+A health ministry spokesperson said the sequencing of the confirmed case was underway, and that it would not be clear which variant of mpox the patient had until the process was complete.

+A new form of the virus has triggered global concern because it seems to spread more easily though routine close contact.

-The World Health Organisation has declare recent outbreak of the disease as a public health emergency of international concern after a new variant of the virus has been identified.
+The World Health Organisation has declared the recent outbreak of the disease as a public health emergency of international concern after the new variant of the virus was identified.

-Pakistan has had cases of mpox previously and it was not immediately clear which variant was detected in the patients.
+Health ministry spokesman Sajid Shah said so far they had no confirmation of the new variant, but the sequencing of the sample of the confirmed patient was underway.

+"Once that's done, we will be able to say what strain is this," said Shah.

 ALSO READ: